rafalm0/Algo-Design/README.md

 ## 2 - Running the experiments

-The project was coded in python 3.11 with no extra libraries needed to run it.
+The project was coded in python 3.11 with no libraries needed to run it.

+> DISCLAIMER:
+>
+>   The library networkx was used ONLY to VALIDATE the results of maxFlow algorithms, this can be double checked on
+>   the code if desired

 The script can be run in a simple call alongside python or python3: